kubesphere/community/developer-guide/development/controller-mamager-quickstart.md

 # Controller Manager Quickstart

-KubeSphere follows the [sample-controller](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/sample-controller) pattern to implement a controller for an active reconciliation process.
-It watches CustomResourceDefinition(CRD) desired state and actual state.
-Then, it sends instructions to try and make the current state be more like the desired state.
+KubeSphere follows the [sample-controller](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/sample-controller) pattern to implement controllers for the reconciliation process.
+It watches CustomResourceDefinition(CRD) desired state and actual state through informers and listers.
+Then, it sends instructions through clients to try and make the current state be more like the desired state.

 > We won't discuss the pros and cons of the sample-controller comparing with Kubebuilder here.
 Just show you how to implement a controller.